Zheng0428/COIG-Kun/README.md

 }
 ```

-For referencing the Humpback model as described in "Self-Alignment with Instruction Backtranslation," use:
+For referencing the Humpback model as described in "Kun", use:

 ```bibtex
 @article{li2023self,